JardaniWorld/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script prints the contents of two files
+This script displays the last 10 lines of a file